What Is a Good Credit Score and How to Achieve It?

 - Maintain credit card debt under your spending limits and keep credit utilization under 30%.

 - Avoid applying for different loans and mortgages within a short period.
-Every hard inquiry lowers your score by 5-10 points.
+Every hard inquiry lowers your score by around 5 points.
+Note that payday loans generally don’t show up on your credit report, provided you pay them off on time.

-- Frequently check your FICO score and dispute any unauthorized credit pulls.
+- Frequently check your FICO score and dispute any unauthorized credit pulls — credit repair facts show that inquiries are among the most common successfully disputed items.

 Final Thoughts on High Credit Scores